Your Spiritual DJ: Fall in love with life, through weekly bursts of ancient Jewish inspiration and the infinite light of Kabbalah!

 AUTHORS SPEAKERS MUSICIANS HEALERS

-5TH FESTIVAL will be on May 2th
+5TH FESTIVAL will be on May 2nd

-The Light of Infinite Festival is a first of its kind live-stream festival featuring authors, speakers, healers, musicians and some of the most innovative minds in spiritual self-growth and healing.
+The Light of Infinite Festival is a first-of-its-kind live-stream festival featuring authors, speakers, healers, musicians and some of the most innovative minds in spiritual self-growth and healing.
 The Festival boasts two interactive rooms on an exclusive virtual platform allowing festival goers to jump from room to room attending live talks, sessions, and musical performances.

 The goal of the Light of Infinite Festival is to foster creative and collaborative bridge-building while presenting thought leaders through light and love to a world in need of healing.